NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Declaring Options

+To set any values, the module system first has to know which ones are allowed.

-Modules allow providing *options* that declare which values can be set and used elsewhere.
+This is done by declaring *options* that specify which values can be set and used elsewhere.
-Options are declared by defining an attribute under the top-level  `options` attribute, using `lib.mkOption`.
+Options are declared by adding an attribute under the top-level `options` attribute, using `lib.mkOption`.

 In this section, you will define the `generate.script` option.